kyryloshy/kompiler/docs/basics/04_directives.md

  - **insert_file** filename: Inserts the contents of the given file into the program's machine code.
 Useful for embedding large data, such as an image
  - **load** or **include** filename: Loads the given file as code at the current location.
 See [Part 5: Includes](/docs/basics/05_includes.md)
  - **load_end** or **include_end** filename: Loads the given file as code at the end of the current file.
 See [Part 5: Includes](/docs/basics/05_includes.md)
  - **value** value_name, value: Associates a value (or any piece of text) with a name.
 After the definition can be used as an 'alias' to the input value by its name.
+See [Part 6: Macros](/docs/basics/06_macros.md)
  - **macro** macro_name args: Creates a macro that can be used to embed a piece of code at different locations with the dynamic arguments.
+See [Part 6: Macros](/docs/basics/06_macros.md)
  - **isomacro** macro_name args: Similar to .macro, but embeds each call in an isolated namespace, so that labels and other definitions aren't accessible outside the call.
+See [Part 6: Macros](/docs/basics/06_macros.md)
  - **namespace** name ... **endnamespace**: Isolates a piece of code between .namespace and .endnamespace in a namespace with the given name.
 Basically, all labels, values, and macros will be accessible as "namespace name".item_name outside the namespace.
+See [Part 7: Namespaces](/docs/basics/07_namespaces.md)
  - **info** info_name, data: Creates an information entry with the given data, marking current state and other information.
 Created for future use

 [Previous](/docs/basics/03_labels.md) [Next](/docs/basics/05_includes.md)